 - Set aside additional cash so that you can buy into your portfolios when there are market shocks.
 This will help enhance your portfolio returns to mitigate against the sequence of returns risk.

 - If you plan to say retire at age 65 like the gentlemen above, plan to reach your retirement goal a few years earlier and shift the accumulated amount into the RetireWell buckets as shared in my previous articles.
 This will minimise the risks of having poor returns in years nearing your retirement or in the earlier years of your retirement.

 When you are saving for retirement, using an average rate of return is simply too simplistic and dangerous.
-In retirement, to just draw down in a fixed manner regardless of market condition can be disastrous.
+In retirement, to just drawdown in a fixed manner regardless of the market condition can be disastrous.
 The devil is really in the details.
 Your financial adviser and you must tackle this “devil” by continually reviewing your retirement plan.
 Please do not leave your retirement to luck.
 You may end up having your money run out before you do.

 Here are the links to the other 10 parts of the RetireWell® Series:

 - Part 2: Offering Retirees Security and Peace of Mind

 - Part 3: Low Cost, Consistent Results